Facts About Abortion

 Facts and figures relating to the frequency of abortion in Canada.

-Facts and figures relating to the frequency of abortion in England and Wales.
+Facts and figures relating to the frequency of abortion in Great Britain.

 Facts and figures relating to the frequency of abortion in Australia.